-Join David Gassner for an in-depth discussion in this video Outputting strings with the fmt package, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Outputting strings with the fmt package, part of Learning Go.

 - The first Go package that every gopher,…or Go programmer, learns how to use, is the fmt package.…This package implements a number of functions you can use…to format and print strings…to a variety of output targets.…The Print and PrintLine functions print to the console,…but there are other functions that save…formatted strings to variables, write them to files,…and so on.…You can find the documentation for this package…at golang.org/package/fmt.…